mesosphere/universe/docs/tutorial/GetStarted.md

 #### package.json
 Every package in Universe must have a `package.json` file which specifies the high level metadata about the package.

 Below is a snippet that represents our time server `package.json` (a version `4.0` package).
 This JSON has only the mandatory fields configured.
-As this is our first version, we fill the version field to be 1.0.0
+As this is our initial version, we fill the version field to be `0.1.0`

 ```
 {
   "packagingVersion": "4.0",
   "name": "time-server",
-  "version": "1.0.0",
+  "version": "0.1.0",
   "maintainer": "https://github.com/mesosphere/universe",
   "description": "This is a simple Python HTTP server that displays a webpage that says the current time at the server location",
   "tags": ["python", "http", "time-server"]
 }
 ```

-Note that the version field specifies the version of the package and this is independent of the directory number inside the `time-server` directory.
+Note that the version field specifies a human-readable version of the package and this is independent of the directory number inside the `time-server` directory.

 You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can see [`repo/meta/schema/package-schema.json`](repo/meta/schema/package-schema.json) for the full JSON schema outlining what properties are available for each corresponding version of a package.

 #### marathon.json.mustache
 This file is a [mustache template](http://mustache.github.io/) that when rendered will create a [Marathon](http://github.com/mesosphere/marathon) app definition capable of running your service.
 The first level of validation is that after Mustache substitution, the result must be a JSON document.
-Once the JSON document is produced, it will be valid request body for Marathon's `POST /v2/apps` endpoint ([Marathon API Documentation](https://mesosphere.github.io/marathon/docs/rest-api.html)).
+Once the JSON document is produced, it must be a valid request body for Marathon's `POST /v2/apps` endpoint ([Marathon API Documentation](https://mesosphere.github.io/marathon/docs/rest-api.html)).

-This is the Marathon file that we would use :
+This is the Marathon file that we will use :

 ```
 {